Treating Coccydynia Pain Condition

 The Key Coccydynia Symptoms

 People suffering from prolonged Coccydynia find it difficult to get up from a seated position, due to sharp stabbing sensations in their lower back.
 Getting up from bed in the morning too becomes an arduous task because of the pain that it entails.
-Lying on the back for a long period of time aggravates the situation even further.
+Lying on the back for a long period aggravates the situation even further.
 Leading a normal life becomes difficult for patients ailing from Coccydynia.

 Some rare symptoms may start to show up once it reaches the chronic stage.
 These would include issues of the bowels, pain in the tailbone region while running or walking briskly, pain during intercourse, tender buttocks, etc.